yasoob/intermediatePython/for_-_else.rst

                 print n, 'equals', x, '*', n/x
                 break

-It outputs the prime numbers between 2 to 10.
+It finds factors for numbers between 2 to 10.
 Now for the fun part.
-We can add an additional ``else`` block which catches the numbers which are not prime and tells us so:
+We can add an additional ``else`` block which catches the numbers which are prime and tells us so:

 .. code:: python